peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

 answers received are equal.
 Otherwise, the CSYNC state MUST be considered inconsistent.

-Unlike for CSYNC queries, answers MUST be all non-empty and equal, or all empty.
+Answers MUST be all non-empty and equal, or all empty.
-Unresponsive nameservers SHOULD be disregarded.
+If both an empty and a non-empty answer is received for a data record query, the CSYNC state MUST be considered inconsistent.

-If both an empty and a non-empty answer is received for a data record query, the state MUST be considered inconsistent.
+Nameservers that appear to be unavailable SHOULD be disregarded as if they were not part of the NS record set.

 # Security Considerations